-- Providing a safe environment for children and young people to learn and develop in our school setting - Identifying and responding to 'early help' needs of children and families - Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting - Maintaining a culture of vigilance and an attitude of 'It could happen here'. - Being aware that children may not feel ready or know how to tell someone they are being abused exploited or neglected and or recognise their experiences as harmful.
-(KCSiE 2022) - Staff will demonstrate professional curiosity and consult with the DSL about their concerns.
+- Providing a safe environment for children and young people to learn and develop in our school setting. - Identifying and responding to 'early help' needs of children and families. - Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting. - Maintaining a culture of vigilance and an attitude of 'It could happen here'. - Being aware that children may not feel ready or know how to tell someone they are being abused exploited or neglected and or recognise their experiences as harmful.
+(KCSiE 2023 Para 19) - Staff will demonstrate professional curiosity and consult with the Designated Safeguarding lead as they are the most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+(KCSiE 2023 para 11)